Proton Therapy for Prostate Cancer

 PSA FOR RISK STRATIFICATION

-Once a prostate cancer diagnosis is confirmed, the PSA level is one important component used to understand the risks stratification of the prostate cancer.
-A PSA < 10 ng/mL is a favorable or low risk value, a PSA of 10 – 20 ng/mL is an intermediate value, and a PSA > 20 ng/mL is a high risk value.
-However, PSA needs to be evaluated in combination with other factors to understand the risk level of the cancer and best treatment options.
+Once a prostate cancer diagnosis is confirmed, the PSA level is one important component used to understand the risk stratification of the prostate cancer.
+A PSA < 10 ng/mL is a favorable or low risk value, a PSA of 10 – 20 ng/mL is an intermediate value, and a PSA > 20 ng/mL is a high-risk value.
+However, PSA needs to be evaluated in combination with other factors to understand the risk level of the cancer and the best treatment options.

 PSA FOR TREATMENT RESPONSE ASSESSMENT

 Finally, PSA is used to assess response to therapy.
-The term “biochemical control” refers to when the PSA values are consistent with no active cancer after treatment, while “biochemical failure” or “biochemical relapse” refers to occasions when the PSA rises above a threshold level after treatment and may indicate a recurrence of cancer.
+The term “biochemical control” refers to when the PSA values are consistent with no active cancer after treatment.
+At the same time “biochemical failure” or “biochemical relapse” refers to occasions when the PSA rises above a threshold level after treatment and may indicate a recurrence of cancer.

 OTHER PSA EVALUATIONS

 PSA density refers to the total PSA divided by the size (volume) of the prostate.
-A higher PSA can simply be a by-product of having a larger prostate gland that is a common side effect of normal aging, also known as benign prostatic hyperplasia (BPH).
-So a higher PSA value in a small prostate gland is more worrisome than the same value in a bigger prostate gland.
+A higher PSA can simply be a by-product of having a larger prostate gland, which is a common side effect of normal aging, also known as benign prostatic hyperplasia (BPH).
+So, a higher PSA value in a small prostate gland is more worrisome than the same value in a bigger prostate gland.
 PSA velocity refers to how quickly the PSA is changing over time.
 A rapid rise in PSA is more concerning than a slow rise.

-• Grade Group 1 = Gleason 6 (or less).
+- Grade Group 1 = Gleason 6 (or less).
 Cancer cells look very similar to healthy cells and are considered low-grade.
-This is the most favorable risk prostate cancer.
+This is the most favorable risk of prostate cancer.

 Staging (the TNM system) refers to an evaluation of the primary prostate Tumor (“T”), lymph Nodes (“N”) and whether the cancer has spread elsewhere in the body (Metastasis “M”).
-You may have a clinical T stage (written as cT) if you have not undergone surgery to remove the prostate or a pathologic T stage (pT) if you have undergone a surgery to remove the prostate.
+You may have a clinical T stage (written as cT) if you have not undergone surgery to remove the prostate or a pathologic T stage (pT) if you have undergone surgery to remove the prostate.
 Clinical T stage is based on a digital rectal exam (DRE) to determine whether the cancer can be felt in the prostate.
-For many men the cancer cannot be felt (cT1c) while for others there may be a hard nodule felt on the prostate (cT2) or in more advanced disease, one may be able to feel the cancer extending outside the confines of the prostate gland (cT3).
+For many men, the cancer cannot be felt (cT1c), while for others, there may be a hard nodule felt on the prostate (cT2), or in more advanced disease, one may be able to feel the cancer extending outside the confines of the prostate gland (cT3).

 Prostate Cancer Risk Groups